This article is part of a larger series on Payroll Services.

 - Efficient pay processing: With Gusto, you don’t have to worry about handling payroll yourself.
 Even if you’re processing contractor payments, it provides you with automatic and unlimited pay runs.
 You can pay contractors via manual checks and direct deposits.
 While Gusto has two-, four-, and next-day direct deposit options, it only offers four-day payments for contractors.
 So, if you require fast payments, we recommend QuickBooks Payroll because of its standard next-day direct deposits.
 You may also consider Square Payroll, as it provides instant payouts through its Square Payments solution (if you use Square to pay both employees and contractors).

-- International payroll capabilities: Gusto can help you pay contractors in more than 80 countries—provided you get its international contractor payments add-on and subscribe to either its full-service payroll packages or have one domestic worker under its “contractor-only” plan.
+- International payroll capabilities: Gusto can help you pay contractors in more than 90 countries—provided you get its international contractor payments add-on and subscribe to either its full-service payroll packages or have one domestic worker under its “contractor-only” plan.
 However, if you only need to pay international contractors, consider Remote instead.
 It has an affordable global contractor management solution that lets you pay contract workers in 170-plus countries (Gusto’s global payroll tool only covers more than 90 countries).

 - Automatic tax reporting: Automated filings of 1099 forms are included in Gusto’s standard contractor payroll services.
 It will even send your contractors’ 1099-MISC forms and payday notifications via email.

 - Self-service portal for contractors: Contractors can access their pay information and tax forms online through Gusto’s self-service portal.
-It also offers self-onboarding tools for new contractors, including state new hire reporting—a functionality that the other providers in this list (except Rippling) don’t offer.
+It also offers self-onboarding tools for new contractors, including state new hire reporting—a functionality that the other providers in this list, except Rippling, Deel, and Square Payroll, don’t offer.